What We Know About The Silent Spreaders Of COVID-19

 "There is evidence that SARS-CoV-2 has this ability to spread silently," says Shweta Bansal, an infectious disease modeler at Georgetown University.

-Indeed, cases of COVID-19 among nursing home residents, choir groups and families fuel a growing concern about people who are infected yet feel generally okay and go about their daily lives — give the virus to friends, family members and strangers without knowing they themselves have it.
+Indeed, cases of COVID-19 among nursing home residents, choir groups and families fuel a growing concern about people who are infected, yet feel generally OK and go about their daily lives, giving the virus to friends, family members and strangers without knowing that they themselves have it.

-But there are wide gaps in our understanding of how many people fit this category of so-called "silent spreaders" — as they're called by some public health researchers — and how much they contribute to the transmission of the disease.
+But there are wide gaps in our understanding of how many people fit this category of "silent spreaders" — as they're called by some public health researchers — and how much they contribute to transmission of the disease.

 Silent spreaders can be divided into three categories: asymptomatic, presymptomatic and very mildly symptomatic.
-Here's what we know about these variations:
+Here's what we know about these variations.

-Asymptomatic: Someone who carries the active virus in their body but never develops any symptoms.
+Asymptomatic: people who carry the active virus in their body but never develop any symptoms

-"Nothing at all," says Tara C. Smith, an epidemiologist at Kent State University College of Public Health, "No fever, no gastrointestinal issues, no breathing issues, no coughing, none of that."
+"Nothing at all," says Tara C. Smith, an epidemiologist at Kent State University's College of Public Health.
+"No fever, no gastrointestinal issues, no breathing issues, no coughing, none of that."

 As you might imagine, it's hard to figure out when someone has a disease but shows no signs of it.